Budget 2026 Update: MRA Grant support increased to 70% for SMEs from 1 April 2026! Learn more →

 9

-Submit Your Claim on BGP
+Submit Claim on BGP

 Once you have your Audit Report, it's time to claim your money.
 Go back to the Business Grants Portal and submit your claim.
 You'll need: